 Crops and animals are vulnerable to pathogens, diseases, and weather.
 In 2012, droughts forced farmers to slaughter cattle that had become too expensive to feed.
 In 2015, egg prices skyrocketed 17.8% due to avian influenza.
 In 2018, hurricanes caused temporary price spikes as the production of pecans, chickens, and hogs were impacted.

 Farmers rely on loans.
 They borrow in the spring to plant seeds and pay the debt in the fall when they sell their harvest.
 This makes farming feel like a gamble.
 An emergency expense or several years of low prices can be catastrophic.

-Farms can't move.
-They can go out of business if a local processor cancels their contracts or goes out of business.
+Farms can’t move.
+They can go out of business if a local processor cancels their contracts or goes bankrupt.

 U.S. farms are in one of the world’s most favorable geographic regions.
 It has rich soil, abundant rainfall, and access to rivers for irrigation when rainfall fails.